-When must authors commit to paying voluntary page charges?
+When must I commit to paying for open access?

 With some articles open access, how will SPIE price journal subscriptions?

-SPIE voluntary page charges are low compared to the article publication charges for open access in other journals in optics and photonics.
+SPIE open access fees are low compared to the fees in other journals in optics and photonics.
 How can SPIE afford to provide this benefit?

-- How much are the voluntary page charges for an average article in an SPIE journal?
+- How much is the open access fee for an SPIE journal?

-- If we cannot pay voluntary page charges, will SPIE reduce the charges for our article?
+- If we cannot pay the full open access fee, will SPIE reduce the charges for our article?

-- Does our decision about paying the voluntary page charges affect the review process or the decision about publishing our article?
+- Does our decision about paying the Open Access fee affect the review process or the decision about publishing our article?

-No. Reviewers and editorial board members do not know the choice authors have made about page charges (and the authors may make their final decision after the article is accepted).
+No. Reviewers and editorial board members do not know the choice authors have made about open access (and the authors may make their final decision after the article is accepted).
 Reviewers are asked to judge a manuscript on its quality only.